Artificial177/artificial-animations/README.md

-# artificial-animations
+# Artificial117's Animations
-A compilations of my mathematics and science animations.
+A compilation of my mathematics and science animations.